AdobeDocs/experience-manager-65.en/help/assets/video.md

    >[!IMPORTANT]
    >
-   >Enabling DASH on your account currently is available only in North America.
+   >Enabling DASH on your account currently is available only in Asia-Pacific and North America; coming soon in Europe-Middle East-Africa.

 Enabling DASH on your account requires two steps: